 Tips For Starting Seeds Indoors

-Soil for starting seeds: Don’t cut costs when it comes to the soil you use for starting seeds indoors, the quality of the soil is very important when starting seeds.
-Spend a little more money and buy potting soil that is specifically made for starting seeds (like this seed starting mix) – that is the best seed starting mix.
-Quality dirt will help with germination (sprouting), and give your seedlings a healthy start in life.
-You can start seeds indoors with a general potting soil if you prefer.
+Best Soil For Seed Germination: Don’t cut costs when it comes to the soil you use for starting seeds indoors, the quality of the soil is very important when starting seeds.
+Spend a little more money and buy potting soil that is specifically made for starting seeds (like this organic seed starting mix).
+Quality soil will help with germination of seeds, and give your seedlings a healthy start in life.
+You can also make your own DIY seed starting medium using a mix of coco coir or peat moss, perlite and vermiculite, or you can use seed starting peat pellets if you prefer.